hackclub/putting-the-you-in-cpu/README.md

 Imagine having a bug because of this.
 Imagine trying to figure out the root cause of what's breaking your code.
 Imagine how it would feel, discovering that the problem is deep within the Linux kernel.
 Woe to the next IT person at a massive enterprise who discovers that part of a path has mysteriously gone missing.

-**The second wonky thing:** remember how it's only *convention* for `argv[0]` to be the program name?
-How the caller can really pass any `argv` they want to an exec syscall and it'll pass through unmoderated?
+**The second wonky thing:** remember how it's only *convention* for `argv[0]` to be the program name, how the caller can pass any `argv` they want to an exec syscall and it will pass through unmoderated?

 It just so happens that `binfmt_script` is one of those places that *assumes* `argv[0]` is the program name.
 It always removes `argv[0]`, and then adds the following to the start of `argv`: